 MA thesis (2010): Poisons of Civilization, Remnants of Capitalism, or Jewish Disease?
 Drug Addiction in Russian and German Medical Texts from the 1870s to the 1930s

-Currently a Postdoctoral Fellow at The Van Leer Jerusalem Institute, Israel.
+Postdoctoral Fellow at The Van Leer Jerusalem Institute, Israel.
 Has been a postdoctoral Fellow at Max Planck Institute for Human Development and a Visiting Researcher at the Hebrew University.

 Ira Roldugina (Russia)